Serious Fraud Office launches investigation into Labour Party donations from 2017

 It has also said the investigations over donations made for the Auckland and Christchurch mayoral elections came from separate referrals from police over Auckland Mayor Phil Goff's election expenses and Christchurch Mayor Lianne Dalziel's expenses.

-The fifth investigation over donations paid to the National Party has led to criminal charges against independent MP Jami-Lee Ross and three businessmen.
+A fifth investigation over donations paid to the National Party led to the charges against Ross and the three businessmen.

-Last week, Ross, New Zealand Order of Merit recipient Yikun Zhang, and brothers Shijia (Colin) Zheng and Hengjia (Joe) Zheng appeared in the High Court at Auckland after their case was transferred from the District Court to the higher jurisdiction.
+Last week, Ross, Zhang, and the Zheng brothers appeared in the High Court at Auckland after their case was transferred from the District Court to the higher jurisdiction.

 The former National Party MP and trio of businessmen have all denied the charges against them over allegations about two $100,000 donations to the National Party.